viktor-mazepa/kbot/README.md

 You also can ask bot ```/start how are you?```

-You can try to send some photos or voice message and I will see what happens
+You can try to send some photos or voice message and you will see what happens